Oxidative phosphorylation: Prokaryotic electron transport chains

 In contrast to the general similarity in structure and function of the electron transport chains in eukaryotes, bacteria and archaea possess a large variety of electron-transfer enzymes.
 These use an equally wide set of chemicals as substrates.
 In common with eukaryotes, prokaryotic electron transport uses the energy released from the oxidation of a substrate to pump ions across a membrane and generate an electrochemical gradient.
-In the bacteria, oxidative phosphorylation in Escherichia coli is understood in most detail, while archaeal systems are at present poorly understood.
+For bacteria, oxidative phosphorylation is understood in most detail in Escherichia coli, while archaeal systems are, at present, poorly understood.

 The main difference between eukaryotic and prokaryotic oxidative phosphorylation is that bacteria and archaea use many different substances to donate or accept electrons.
 This allows prokaryotes to grow under a wide variety of environmental conditions.
 In E. coli, for example, oxidative phosphorylation can be driven by a large number of pairs of reducing agents and oxidizing agents, which are listed below.
 The midpoint potential of a chemical measures how much energy is released when it is oxidized or reduced, with reducing agents having negative potentials and oxidizing agents positive potentials.

 As shown above, E. coli can grow with reducing agents such as formate, hydrogen, or lactate as electron donors, and nitrate, DMSO, or oxygen as acceptors.
 The larger the difference in midpoint potential between an oxidizing and reducing agent, the more energy is released when they react.
 Out of these compounds, the succinate/fumarate pair is unusual, as its midpoint potential is close to zero.
 Succinate can therefore be oxidized to fumarate if a strong oxidizing agent such as oxygen is available, or fumarate can be reduced to succinate using a strong reducing agent such as formate.
 These alternative reactions are catalyzed by succinate dehydrogenase and fumarate reductase, respectively.